UNDERSTANDING BAD BREATH

 Treating and Preventing Bad Breath

-If you’re unsure about your breath, ask a trusted friend or family member for feedback.
-For prevention, brush your teeth and tongue after meals, floss daily, and stay hydrated to promote saliva production.
-Avoid tobacco, limit strong-smelling foods, and clean dentures regularly.
+If you’re unsure about your breath, ask someone you trust for feedback.
+For prevention, brush your teeth and tongue after meals, floss daily, and stay hydrated.
+Tongue cleaning treatment, dental cleaning for bad breath, and consistent home care support fresh breath treatment.

-Persistent bad breath may indicate an underlying dental or medical issue—schedule a dental appointment to receive a proper diagnosis and personalized treatment plan.
+Persistent bad breath may indicate an underlying dental or medical issue.
+Schedule a bad breath consultation North York, dental checkup for bad breath, or oral hygiene consultation to receive a proper diagnosis and personalized halitosis treatment.